gardusig/bookmarklets/bookmarklet/README.md

-# Bookmarklet Collection
+# Bookmarklet

-This repository contains a collection of useful bookmarklets designed to automate tasks on various web pages.
+Collection of useful bookmarklets designed to automate tasks on various web pages.

 ## Getting Started
 To convert a TypeScript file (example.ts) into a bookmarklet, follow these steps: